Last updated on July 26th, 2023 at 01:08 pm

 Even if you do have a consistent hygiene scheduleâ€”have you added a full day of hygiene for every year youâ€™ve been in practice?
 Are you seeing 30% of your collections from hygienistsâ€™ production alone?
 Are you getting the vast majority of the doctorâ€™s production from patients of record?
 If not, youâ€™re not nearly meeting your officeâ€™s potential.

 (Related: 5 Simple Ways to Boost Hygiene Production)

 Put a focus on beefing up your hygiene schedule.
 Make recare a priority and run a reactivation program to get inactive patients back in the chair.
 And have a little more follow-through on your case presentations, really taking the time to ensure the patient understands their treatment plan and overcomes any objections they might have doing the treatment.

 Hygiene CAN be highly profitable (without being a big headache), and we can help you do it!
-Give us a call for a free practice analysis and consultation at (800) 640-1140.
+Schedule a free consultation here or sign up for our online training platform, DDS Success, where we train your entire team from the comfort of your office.
+For immediate help, call us at (800) 640-1140.